Proud to be an

 Health and Wellness page 2

 Unfortunately we have seen this attitude perpetuate into another generation of breeders and not just with regard to hypothyroidism.
-There is a breeder that admits to having a stud dog that is cryptorchid and not only does he admit to it but he promotes its use.
+There is a breeder whose stud dog was admittedly cryptorchid and, yet, promoted the use of this stud dog within his own breeding program and that of other breeders.
+That promotion was successful in that a number of females were used with this dog; apparently for no other reason that that it had a number of titles.
 There are "breeders" who are breeding dogs with no health clearances at all or only one health clearance such as OFA hips and not the least bit ashamed of what they may be doing to the breed's future.
 We see breeders offering no health guarantee or minimal nearly useless health guarantees.
 Sadly, a lot of these people are so-called leaders within the AWS community.
 This is not good leadership.
 We have spoken out on this issue within the community and some of the breeders have listened but others have not and the fact remains that none of this is good for the breed nor is it good for puppy buyers.

 It is for puppy buyers - not just our buyers but any buyer - that we include this page devoted to AWS health issues.
 No breeder and no breeding is perfect.
 Problems will always rise up and bite us in one way or another.
 We can have dogs that are clear of any known problems, produce dogs with problems.
 That is the downside of genetics.
 HOWEVER, every breeder has a duty to the breed and to the puppy buyer to do all they can to prevent such problems from cropping up.
 That means doing health clearances - OFA Hip, OFA Cardiac, OFA Thyroid, OFA - ECR (Eye Certification Registry), OFA DM (Degenerative Myelopathy) - and removing cryptorchid dogs from the gene pool.